 While the relationship between thiamine and memory isn’t fully understood, what is apparent is that a deficiency in this essential vitamin interrupts the brain’s ability to recall old memories or create new ones.

-Prevalence of Amnestic Disorder with Alcoholism
+Prevalence of the Disorder

 Not everyone who drinks alcohol heavily will develop Wernicke-Korsakoff syndrome.
 Some individuals are more likely to deal with other health issues related to alcoholism, such as liver or heart conditions or cancer.
 For this reason, as described by Medscape, there is suspicion of a genetic element that could be involved in development of the condition.